jjyr/jjyr.github.com/_posts/2019-12-24-Build-CKB-contract-with-Rust-part-1.markdown

 }
 ```

-To call `exit` from Rust, we need some interesting code:
+To call `exit` from Rust, we need to write some interesting code:

 ``` rust
 #![feature(asm)]